-WriteShop® is a great resource for parents who lack confidence in their own ability to teach their students to write.
-The course's subtitle, “An Incremental Writing Program,” refers to the way the program builds step by step on skills taught in previous lessons.
+WriteShop® I and II is a great resource for parents who lack confidence in their own ability to teach their students to write.
+The program's subtitle, “An Incremental Writing Program,” refers to the way it builds step by step on skills taught in previous lessons.

 In WriteShop I, lessons in descriptive, informative, and narrative writing include describing a person, food, and place; explaining a process; writing a short report; and learning about tense, omniscience, and point of view in narratives.
 WriteShop II picks up where WriteShop I leaves off.
 Following a brief review, WriteShop II lessons cover advanced descriptive narration, point of view, narrative voice, and essay writing (including how to write a timed essay).